-Your class or community group can visit our sewage treatment plants or education centre for a fun, interactive journey through the water cycle.
+Your class or community group can visit our sewage treatment plants or education centre for a fun, interactive journey through the water cycle at the following sites:

 Western Treatment Plant

 Open to: industry and community groups, Grade 3 to tertiary students

 Bus tours of this historic site explore:

 These are complemented by a range of hands-on activities covering the urban water cycle, stormwater system and catchment waste.

 Free open days every 18 months showcase the plant’s many facets, including sewage treatment, farming, history and biodiversity — for details, register your interest.

 Open to: industry and community groups, Year 7 to tertiary students

 Guided walking tours follow the sewage treatment process at this cutting-edge site, as well as: